St. Luke's Theatre: Playhouse 46 at St. Luke's

 In March 2020, the theatre was forced to close due to the COVID-19 pandemic.
 The church parted ways with the management company, refurbished the space, and created a new non-profit theatre company called Playhouse 46 at St. Luke's.
 The off-Broadway theatre re-opened on April 14, 2022 with its first show, Islander, A New Musical.
 Other shows included Stranger Sings, a parody of Stranger Things; and The Creeps.

 Playhouse 46 at St. Luke's closed in February 2025, due to mounting debt and a struggle to maintain bookings.

 Out of the Box Theatrics

-In October 2025, Out of the Box Theatrics, an Off-Broadway theatre company founded in 2015 by Elizabeth Flemming, announced that it would relocate its operations to St. Luke’s Theatre.
-The move follows the company’s ongoing partnership with Naked Angels, which serves as a company in residence at Out of the Box Theatrics.
-Beginning in 2026, both organizations will share the venue, reestablishing St. Luke’s Theatre as an active Off-Broadway house.
+In October 2025, Out of the Box Theatrics, an Off-Broadway theatre company founded in 2015 by Elizabeth Flemming, announced that it would relocate its operations to St. Luke's Theatre.
+The move follows the company's ongoing partnership with Naked Angels, which serves as a company in residence at Out of the Box Theatrics.
+Since 2026, both organizations have shared the venue.